abhimessi16/Misinformation-Investigate-Feed-API/README.md

 # Misinformation Investigate
 ## Live Feed API

 Exposing endpoints to start the investigation process.
 Currently supports only live data, like live news from channels online.
+Exposing endpoints for emitting and streaming fake news events using server sent events.

 ## Requirements